thesandybridge/wpengine-cli/README.md

 I have also opted to not use async which will speed up performance.
 I work on this in my spare time, features may be added and removed randomly until
 I push a version **1.0.0** release.

+You may be wondering why does this need to exist.
+Well it is a two part answer...

+1. I wanted a project to build in Rust.
+2. I was tired of writing the same API calls over and over and I wanted something more concrete to use in my WordPress pipelines.

+I have some big goals for this tool and I hope you find it as useful as I do!

 [wpengine API reference](https://wpengineapi.com/reference)

 > **Warning**